PlywoodPallet/personal-portfolio/README.md

 -- increase font sizes
 -- tricky change in header/about-me layout

+- Does reducing code in each media query definition increase performance?
+Or does the existence of media queries reduce performance by a such a large fixed amount that performance gains by reduction (ex clamp, minmax, etc) are not work doing?

 ## Project Notes
 - Try designing the mobile site first
 - How to float text over image.
 Set container div to position: relative, set image selector to position: absolute https://www.geeksforgeeks.org/how-to-place-text-on-image-using-html-and-css/